About Governor Bentley

 Keeping true to his mission of job creation and retention, Governor Bentley drove efforts to keep the Wrangler Distribution plant in Hackleburg, a small town in northwest Alabama which was wiped out by an E-F5 tornado during the April 27 outbreak.
 Governor Bentley convinced Wrangler, the town’s largest employer, to rebuild the company’s plant, serving as a cornerstone in the rebirth of the Marion County town.

 Prior to becoming Governor, Dr. Bentley served two terms in the Alabama House of Representatives.
 He represented House District 63 in Tuscaloosa.
 He was born and raised in Shelby County and graduated from The University of Alabama School of Medicine.
 He was commissioned Captain in the United States Air Force.
-Upon completion of his military service, he completed his residency in Dermatology at UAB.
+Upon completion of his military service, he completed his residency in Dermatology at the UA School of Medicine.

 Dr. Bentley moved to Tuscaloosa in 1974 and established his own dermatology practice.

 Governor Bentley and his wife of 48 years, Dianne, have four sons and seven granddaughters.